 The aim of the course is to give an introduction to Lotman’s semiotic theory of culture, its theoretical background and context as well as new developments and applications of his theory in current semiotics and cultural sciences.
-More specific aim is offer deeper understanding of cultural mechanisms and a set of tools for practical analysis of culture – cultural texts as well as cultural processes – that would afford new insights into contemporary cultural dynamics.
+Our goal is to offer a deeper understanding of cultural mechanisms and a set of tools for practical analysis of culture that would afford new insights into contemporary cultural dynamics.

 Participants of the course learn to:

 Motivation letter (up to 1.5 page) that demonstrates the applicant’s motivation to participate, explains his/her expectations about the programme and how participation in the summer programme is connected with his/her studies and interests, and how the applicant plans to use the gained experience and knowledge in the future.

 Programme fee: 1100 € with accommodation and 700 € without accommodation.